ck-ya/cutetask/README.md

 ## About

 The original project, TaskFlow, sucked,
-so using the same backend, created this with better UI.
+so I created this with better UI.

 Inspired by → CuteMusic & CuteCalC by @sosauce